The Ultimate List of Hacker Movies You Should Watch

 • "Open Source Intelligence (OSINT)" is a technique used by both hackers and (in this movie) their victims to gather information, including highly sensitive information, from public websites and resources, like social media, to increase effectiveness of social engineering tactics.

-• "Social Engineering" (geez, again!) is the psychological manipulation of people to gain the trust for malicious purposes.
+• "Social Engineering" (geez, again!) is the psychological manipulation of people to gain the victum's trust for malicious purposes.

 Movie Plot